The chain track shows alignments of human (Dec. 2013 (GRCh38/hg38)) to

 modes, the individual feature names indicate the chromosome, strand, and

 location (in thousands) of the match for each matching alignment.

-The net track shows the best human/other chain for
+The net track shows only the alignments from the highest-scoring chain

-every part of the other genome.
-It is useful for
+for each region of the human genome assembly.
+It is useful for finding

 Display Conventions and Configuration